Oussama Tannane

-Oussama Tannane (أسامة طنان; born 23 March 1994) is a Moroccan professional footballer who plays as a winger for Qatari club Umm Salal.
+Oussama Tannane (أسامة طنان; born 23 March 1994) is a professional footballer who plays as a winger.
 A youth international for the Netherlands, he plays for the Morocco national team.

 Club career

 Heerenveen

 Tannane made his Eredivisie league debut for SC Heerenveen during the 2012–13 season.
 At the end of the season, he was released and signed with Heracles Almelo.

 Heracles Almelo

 On 22 August 2015, Tannane scored four goals in one half during Heracles' 6–1 win away to SC Cambuur-Leeuwarden.

 Saint-Étienne

 Tannane signed with Ligue 1 side AS Saint-Étienne in January 2016.
 In his first game with Saint-Étienne, he scored and gave assists twice, contributing greatly to his club's 4–1 victory against Ligue 1 club Bordeaux.

 Las Palmas (loan)

 On 1 September 2017, Tannane joined La Liga club UD Las Palmas on a season-long loan deal, which includes a buyout option.
 He returned after only two months, later claiming he did not know that Las Palmas is located on an island and that he should never have joined them.